-- 1. Understand what forgiveness really means and really takes, and review the effects of un-forgiveness in the workplace - 2.
-Become aware of behaviors that facilitators of forgiveness must engage-in - 3.
-Examine false myths, beliefs and assumptions that hold anger in place - 4.
-Learn about the Creation Cycle: a process for helping others release false beliefs and assumptions. - Consider options for re-setting trust and establishing new boundaries with people at work - 6.
-Review the "A" Cycle: a series of steps for moving people through the forgiveness process, inclusive of acknowledgement, acceptance, apologies, amends/atonement, and 6 other steps; and apply these steps to real-world workplace conflicts to plan for resolution. - Solidify value and virtue agreements that create safe spaces for forgiveness to take place - 8.
-Become aware of 'martyrdom syndrome' and 'victim consciousness' characteristics so that these can be identified in people at work who are resistant to forgiving and moving forward, so that other remedies can be quickly selected. - Experience practices that promote empowerment and new relationships at work
+- Understand what forgiveness really means and really takes, and review the effects of un-forgiveness in the workplace - 2.
+Become aware of behaviors that facilitators of forgiveness must engage in - Learn about the intrapersonal and interpersonal dynamics that hold unforgiveness in place - 4.
+Examine false beliefs and myths that hold anger and false perceptions in place - 5.
+Learn how to let go of thoughts, perceptions, perspectives that hold resentments in place - Engage in remembering transgressions in different ways, seeing them through new filters - Consider options for re-setting trust and establishing new boundaries with people at work - 8.
+Review the "A" list; a step-by-step process for facilitating forgiveness - Solidify value and virtue agreements that create safe spaces for forgiveness to take place - 10.
+Take note of characteristics of "victimhood" and "martyr" mentalities and how to help peers move past each mentality - 11.
+Experience practices that promote empowerment and new relationships at work

 - Appreciative Inquiry activities

 - Guided Imagery activities

 - Small group work activities

 - Self-assessment activities

+- Crucial conversation set-up activities